CyberTechConsultingLLC/cybertechconsulting.github.io/index.md

 ---

 # CyberTech Consulting LLC
-## Microsoft 365 Adoption & Change Management Specialists.
+## Microsoft 365 Consulting & Change Management

 We provide repeatable and scalable solutions for organizations on the Microsoft cloud.
 Turnkey support of Microsoft Teams, Azure, and Power Platform including assessments, migrations, rollouts, communications, and continuous adoption activities.